FAR-Lab/Rerun/README.md

 **Rerun** allows the user to record and play back activities from a VR scene.
 It is built on top of the Ultimate Replay 2.0 (**UR**) asset from Unity's Asset Store.

-This repository is meant to be used as a git submodule inside the Assets folder of a Unity Project.
+This repository is meant to be used as **a git submodule inside the Assets folder of a Unity Project**.
 See the Rerun Sample Project as an example of how Rerun can be used.

 Extending Rerun requires knowledge of UR.
 See UR's user guide and samples for more information.